-- (i) Act on the Protection of Personal Information (Act No. 57 of May 30, 2003 as amended - the "APPI"); - (ii) Act on the Protection of Personal Information Held by Administrative Organs (Act No. 95 of 1988 of May 30, 2003 as amended); - (iii) Act on the Protection of Personal Information Held by Independent Administrative Agencies; and - (iv) local regulations (jyourei) legislated by local governments.
+- (i) the Act on the Protection of Personal Information (Act No. 57 of May 30, 2003, as amended - the "APPI"); - the Act on the Protection of Personal Information Held by Administrative Organs (Act No. 95 of 1988 of May 30, 2003, as amended); - (iii) the Act on the Protection of Personal Information Held by Independent Administrative Agencies; and - (iv) local regulations (jyourei) legislated by local governments.
 The APPI is the principal data protection legislation which regulates the use of personal information by private businesses and sets forth the obligations of business operators handling personal information, which apply to all business operators using a personal information database for their businesses.
-Under the APPI, a passenger may request an airline to correct, add or delete his retained personal data and the airline must comply.
-The MLIT also issued a guideline regarding data protection to business operators conducting a business under the jurisdiction of the MLIT, including airlines.
+Under the APPI, a passenger may request an airline or the operator of an airport to correct, add or delete his retained personal data, and the airline or the operator of the airport must comply.
+The MLIT also issued a guideline regarding data protection to business operators conducting a business under the jurisdiction of the MLIT, including airlines and operators of airports.